dinosaure/z/lib/article.md

 this context, OCaml can _unbox_ `int32` and use registers.
 So this function does not deal with the heap, and by this way, with the garbage collector.

+#### Results

+At the end, we won 10Mb/s about the inflator.
+The `blit` function is a main function about the _inflation_ from the window to the outputs flow.
+As the specialization on the `min` function, this is one of the biggest optimization on `decompress`.

 ### _hot-loop_

+A common design about decompression (but we can find it on hash implementation too), it's about a _hot-loop_.
+An _hot-loop_ is mainly a loop on the most common operation in your process.
+In the context of `decompress`, the _hot-loop_ is about a repeated translation from bit-sequence to byte(s) from the inputs flow to the outputs flow and the window.

+The main idea behind the _hot-loop_ is to initialize all informations needed for the translation before to start the _hot-loop_.
+Then, it's mostly an imperative loop with a _pattern-matching_ which corresponds to the current state of the global computation.

+In OCaml, we can take this opportunity where we can use `int ref` (or `nativeint ref`), and then, they will be translated into registers (which is the fastest area to store something).

+Another deal inside the _hot-loop_ is to avoid any allocation - and it's why we talk about `int` or `nativeint`.
+Indeed, a more complex structure like an option will add a blocker to the garbage collection (a call to `caml_call_gc`).

+Of course, this kind of design is completely wrong if we think in a functional way.
+However, this is the (biggest?) advantage of OCaml: hidden this ugly/hacky part inside a functional interface.

+In the API, we talked about a state which represents the _inflation_ (or the _deflation_).
+At the beginning, the goal is to store into some references essentials values like the position into the inputs flow, bits available, etc.
+Then, we launch the _hot-loop_ and at the end, we re-store values into the state.

+So we keep the optimal design about _inflation_ and the functional way outside the _hot-loop_.

 ### _caml\_modify_